Denominational Leaders – Frequently Asked Questions

-- IPM originated in 1990 as a result of informal discussions by some District Superintendents of the Evangelical Free Church of America (EFCA).
+- IPM originated in 1990 as a result of informal discussions by six District Superintendents of the Evangelical Free Church of America (EFCA).

-- Today we are independent of the EFCA and serve 20+ biblically-conservative evangelical denominations and fellowships – as well as conservative independent evangelical churches.
+- IPM was formed as an independent 501(c)(3).
+While the EFCA provides IPM with 25% of our churches we serve, we also serve 20+ biblically-conservative evangelical denominations and fellowships – as well as conservative independent evangelical churches.

 How will partnering with IPM save me time?
 What will it cost my budget?

 - You’ll be able to continue focusing on important district and denominational initiatives while essentially outsourcing the specialized pastoral transition details to IPM.
-You’ll also continue to be engaged in the process but be free of the day-to-day details.
+You will be involved at the level you desire, but you will be free of the day-to-day details of the transitional season.